-Deadlines for assessment tasks are generally IN CLASS on a weekly basis.
-No additional time or extensions will be offered on in-class tasks.
+Deadlines for assessment tasks are generally on a weekly basis.
 Non-completion of a task will result in a UF for that particular task.

 See course schedule for an overview of the course and assessment structure.
 Anyone who misses an assessed activity held within class contact hours should apply for Special Consideration via myUNSW and a new deadline will be set.